-Pruned any unhealthy branches in the Forest Garden.
-No Trees in the nursery show major damaged or diseased limbs.

-Continued pruning thorny trees in their Green Wall to form a hedge, with terminal bud pruning and lateral branching.

-Woven long pruned thorny branches back into the Green Wall to reinforce it.

-Pruned non-thorny branches in the Green Wall appropriately (not too much pruning)

-Continued to prune thorny trees in the nursery for lateral branching.

-Pruned slow growing trees in the nursery for form and health.

-Pruned young fruit trees for better form removing low branching.

-Pruned timber trees for better form removing low branching.

-Correctly coppiced their alleys/contours cutting at the right height (15-45 cm above ground) with clean cuts and little signs of breakage or tearing.
+- Pruned any unhealthy branches in the Forest Garden.
+No Trees in the nursery show major damaged or diseased limbs. - □ Continued pruning thorny trees in their Green Wall to form a hedge, with terminal bud pruning and lateral branching. - U Woven long pruned thorny branches back into the Green Wall to reinforce it. - Pruned non-thorny branches in the Green Wall appropriately (not too much pruning) - Continued to prune thorny trees in the nursery for lateral branching. - □ Pruned slow growing trees in the nursery for form and health. - □ Pruned young fruit trees for better form removing low branching. - □ Pruned timber trees for better form removing low branching. - □ Correctly coppiced their alleys/contours cutting at the right height (15-45 cm above ground) with clean cuts and little signs of breakage or tearing. - □ Correctly applied resulting green manure to the field by spreading evenly and incorporating in alleys (or other targeted areas).